skull4L/College-notes/Geology/(G3) Past life and past climates/Snowball Earth .md

     - Hot and humid conditions act as a catalyst to chemical reactions.
     - The continental landmasses were located in low-latitudes at this time in Earth history
     - Therefore there were extensive landmasses in a location where weathering is more extensive, so carbon was removed at a greater rate than usual
+- Cyanobacteria fix carbon dioxide by forming limestones is the form of stromatolites